5 Characteristics of a DevOps Organization

 Product-Based Teams Over Component Teams

 Autonomous and cross-skilled teams are key to deliver and maintain products.
 An organization structure that is based on knowledge silos (such as Dev, QA, Ops) is bound to create multiple overlaps and thereby increase waste and risk of things going wrong.
-In a mature DevOps organization, you will typically find organization structures based on the products/services they offer.
+In a mature DevOps organization, you will typically find organizational structures based on the products/services they offer.

 However, there is still value in “component teams.”
 For instance, the core technology services/capabilities of the IT organization can still be fulfilled by a technology team.
 This is an acceptable situation when these core services/capabilities are enablers for other DevOps teams to deliver value to end customers.